cloud-gov/cg-style/README.md

 Run `npm run lint` to lint the codebase for style problems.

 ## Running the styleguide
 The styleguide allows you to see changes to components from the cloudgov-style project rather then another site and is used for visual regression testing of components.
-To get the jekyll styleguide site working:

-- Ensure you have ruby and bundler installed
-- Install ruby gems by running `bundle install`
-- Configure jekyll to use the local gem by running `bundle config local.cloudgov-style ./gem/`
-- Build and run the jekyll server by running `bundle exec jekyll serve`

 ## [WIP] Running Cloud.gov pattern library locally
 The Cloud.gov pattern library leverages Fractal, a static site framework for building and documenting component libraries.
 Here are some instructions to view the library locally: